 • Fight Club – an allegory for consumerism; and how social expectations corrupt our sense of self.

-ALLEGORY IN LITERATURE EXAMPLES
+ALLEGORY EXAMPLES IN LITERATURE

 Note: some of the most famous “allegory in literature” examples are technically fables because they include anthropomorphized animals.
 That being said, the actionable difference in the allegory novel definition is minute; so we’re going to include the Animal Farm allegory and other examples here.